Appellate Body: Members

 The following is a list of members of the WTOAB including their nationality and term of office.

 Current

-There are currently no Members of the Appellate Body.
+The Appellate Body is currently unable to hear appeals due to all seven positions in the Body remaining vacant and the ongoing lack of consensus among WTO members on launching a selection process.

 See Multi-Party Interim Appeal Arbitration for an alternative arrangement used by some WTO member nations and list of appointed arbitrators.